 Dry eye syndrome, or dry eye disease, is a common condition that occurs when the eyes do not make enough tears, or the tears evaporate too quickly.

-Read about Dupuytren’s contracture (Dupuytren's disease), which affects the hands and fingers and causes one or more fingers to bend into the palm of the hand.
+Read about Dupuytren's contracture (Dupuytren's disease), which affects the hands and fingers and causes 1 or more fingers to bend into the palm of the hand.

 Read about dyslexia, a common type of learning difficulty that can cause problems with reading, writing and spelling.